ceph/ceph/doc/mgr/dashboard.rst

 behind openATTIC at SUSE.

 The intention is to reuse as much of the existing openATTIC functionality as possible, while adapting it to the different environment.
-The Dashboard module's backend code uses the CherryPy framework and a custom REST API implementation instead of Django and the Django REST Framework.
+While openATTIC is based on Django and the Django REST Framework, the dashboard module's backend code uses the CherryPy framework and a custom REST API implementation.

 The WebUI implementation is based on Angular/TypeScript, merging both functionality from the original dashboard as well as adding new functionality